 The National Healthy Park System Award recognizes a state park system that has shown exemplary commitment to promoting and supporting health for their staff and patrons.

-All state park systems may apply for the National Healthy Park System Award.
-The award is managed by the National Healthy Park Coalition, whose goal is to inspire all park systems to strive for exemplary health practices and policies as demonstrated by the National Healthy Park System Award recipients.
-The winning park system will be announced this fall at the National Association of Park Directors.
+All state park systems may apply.
+Five finalists will be announced for 2023 with the final award presented at the National State Park Directors’ conference.
+A panel of five public health and park professionals will review all applications and decide the winner.
+The award is managed by the National Healthy Park Coalition, whose goal is to inspire all park systems to strive for exemplary health practices and policies.

 Plans for Cities